-Section 1000 Procurement Policies-- sets a framework for the procurement practices and indentifies Globally Connected’s relevant risk analysis and mitigation measures.
+Section 1000 Procurement Policies-- sets a framework for the procurement practices and identifies Globally Connected ’s relevant risk analysis and mitigation measures.

 Over the course of work, as additional matters require promulgation or changes to this Manual, officials of Globally Connected may amend this Manual.

-A. Unethical actions, or the appearance of unethical actions, are unacceptable under any conditions.
-The policies Globally Connected depend to a very large extent on the following considerations.
+A. Unethical actions are unacceptable under any conditions.
+The policies of Globally Connected depend to a very large extent on the following considerations.

 Each employee must apply his/her own sense of personal ethics, which should extend beyond compliance with applicable laws in business situations, to govern behavior where no existing regulation provides a guideline.
 It is a responsibility to apply common sense in business decisions where specific rules do not provide all the answers.

 In determining compliance with this code in specific situations, ask yourself the following questions: